 Even the most thinly stocked of pantries probably has a can of tomatoes and a can of beans hiding in the back somewhere.
-I’ve taken these two humble ingredients and turned them into a rich sauce that is perfectly served with toasted sourdough bread for an easy side or appetizer, or tossed with orecchiette pasta for a hearty, protein-packed plant-based dinner.
+I’ve taken these two humble ingredients and turned them into this Comfy and Cozy Italian Tomatoes and White Beans “sauce” that’s perfectly served with toasted sourdough bread for an easy side or appetizer, or tossed with orecchiette pasta for a hearty, protein-packed plant-based dinner.

 Sometimes I get these very specific, yet very vague cravings for very simple ingredients.
 This time around, out of nowhere, I got this strange hankering for beans and tomatoes.
 That’s it: beans and tomatoes.
 I’m not sure what set it off exactly, or where it came from, but out of nowhere, I was like, “I need to cook beans with tomatoes!”.